sa-lee/easel/paper/outline.md

 ### Deferred evaluation
 Every transformation generates a callback function that is only evaluated upon rendering.
-It would be cool to be able to actually modify these in real time alongside the visualisation (turns out you could actaully do something like this in the [70s!](http://www.righto.com/2017/10/the-xerox-alto-smalltalk-and-rewriting.html)).
+It would be cool to be able to actually modify these in real time alongside the visualisation (turns out you could actually do something like this in the [70s!](http://www.righto.com/2017/10/the-xerox-alto-smalltalk-and-rewriting.html)).

 ### Pushing computation client side